Frame Your Self-Image With Positive Words: Be Your Champion

 You can give a meaningful summary of your (personal) interests, hobbies, and activities outside of work, but try to keep them work-related and professional.

 Strategies To Help You Answer “How Would You Describe Yourself?”
-In A Job Interview.
+In A Job Interview

-How you describe yourself influences the employer’s willingness to hire you.
 However, thoughtfully articulating your qualities, values, and skills on the spot can be challenging.
-Not knowing what to highlight or downplay can leave you struggling as well.
+Not knowing what to highlight or downplay can also make it difficult.

-Research the Company and hiring manager
+Research the Company and the hiring manager.

 Relate Your Answer to the Job Role